Iridium(III) chloride

 Iridium(III) chloride is the inorganic compound with the formula IrCl_{3}.
-The anhydrous compound is relatively rare, but the related hydrate is much more commonly encountered.
-The anhydrous salt has two polymorphs, α and β, which are brown and red colored respectively.
-More commonly encountered is the hygroscopic dark green trihydrate IrCl_{3}(H_{2}O)_{3} which is a common starting point for iridium chemistry.
+The anhydrous compound is relatively rare.
+It has two polymorphs, α and β, which are brown and red colored respectively.
+The related trihydrate, IrCl_{3}(H_{2}O)_{3}, is hygroscopic, dark green, and much more commonly encountered, being a starting point for iridium chemistry.

 Preparation

 Iridium is separated from the other platinum group metals as crystalline ammonium hexachloroiridate, (NH_{4})_{2}[IrCl_{6}], which can be reduced to iridium metal in a stream of hydrogen.
 The spongy Ir thus produced reacts with chlorine at 650 °C to give iridium(III) chloride.

 Hydrated iridium trichloride is obtained by heating hydrated iridium(III) oxide with hydrochloric acid.

 Structure

 Like the related rhodium compound, IrCl_{3} adopts the structure seen for aluminium chloride.
 This is the monoclinic α polymorph.
 A rhombohedral β polymorph also exists.
 Both polymorphs have effectively the same anion lattice but differ in the octahedral interstices the iridium ions occupy.
 The α polymorph converts to the β polymorph when heated to around 650 °C.